Traveling to Iceland by Cruise Ship

 How do cruise ships affect Iceland's environment?

-Cruise ships contribute to carbon emissions, waste generation, and potential disruption to marine ecosystems, though efforts are being made to lessen their impact.
+Cruise ships are not a carbon-neutral way to travel.
+They contribute to carbon emissions, waste generation, and potential disruption to marine ecosystems, though cruise lines make efforts to lessen their impact.
+If this is your primary concern, a cruise may not be for you.

 Can cruise ships dock in Iceland without harming the local environment?

-While cruise ships do have an environmental footprint, sustainable practices like using cleaner fuels, adhering to waste management protocols, and docking at ports with shore power can minimize their impact.
+While cruise ships impose an environmental footprint, sustainable practices like using cleaner fuels, adhering to waste management protocols, and docking at ports with shore power can minimize their impact.

 Download Iceland’s biggest travel marketplace to your phone to manage your entire trip in one place